£0.00 0

 Forms or report?

 The first communication can often come with extensive forms to fill in, asking for information that has nothing to do with Home Education, many are very school type education focused.
-We suggest ignoring these kind of forms and instead use our template letters to say the forms are not appropriate and you will be providing a report on the provision once you’ve settled in.
-Some will accept this without an issue, others will want information straight away.
-Either way, you can use our template resource and provision update as a guide, along with the accompanying letter.
-You should not include contact information or log in details to any website, tutor or group (Home Ed or otherwise).
-Inappropriate forms include questions around curriculums, timetables, lesson plans, specific details of tutors, etc.
+We suggest ignoring these kinds of forms and instead use our template letters to say the forms are not appropriate and you will be providing a report on the provision once you’ve settled in.
+As already mentioned, the LA do not have to agree to a delay in providing information, but some do.

 There is no need to write lengthy reports, a page or two about the provision is more than adequate for LA informal enquiries.
 If the LA have stated any concerns then a lengthier report would be advisable.

 The LA should respond, thanking you for the information and that they will talk to you in a year.
+But many don’t even acknowledge receipt.
+We suggest no news is good news so do not worry.

 Annual contact